oschildt/SmartFactory/README.md

 - Without overhead
 - Designed based on IoC

-For more details see [Wiki](https://github.com/oschildt/SmartFactory/wiki).
+For more details see [Wiki](https://github.com/oschildt/SmartFactory/wiki) and [Presentation](https://docs.google.com/presentation/d/1CcVX_bQQirFG0fq0CSQ2O7YTONQywyDtVJkai1GQhOM).

 ### To get familiar with the SmartFactory do the following